What is a self-funded health plan for ministries?

 Is your ministry exploring a self-funded health plan as an alternative to traditional health coverage?
 Perhaps you’ve heard that it could cut costs and provide exemptions from certain Affordable Care Act (ACA) provisions.
 GuideStone® encourages ministries to carefully evaluate the risks and rewards before making a decision that carries an extensive impact.

 Exactly what is a self-funded health plan?
 And what are the pros and cons?
-To help you navigate these questions, we’ve developed a white paper titled The Role of Self-Funded Health Plans in Ministry Health Coverage.
+To navigate these questions, explore our white paper, The Role of Self-Funded Health Plans in Ministry Health Coverage.
 Here are some highlights you’ll find.

-Self-funding describes a type of health coverage in which the employer assumes responsibility to pay employee claims for health care expenses rather than paying those costs through premiums paid to a private insurer.
+A self-funded health plan is a type of health coverage in which the employer assumes responsibility for paying employee claims for health care expenses rather than paying those costs through premiums paid to a private insurer.

 Employers that establish a self-funded health plan accept responsibilities for all aspects of the employee health plan, including: